CBT skills for professionals working with patients with long-term conditions and end of life care

 This course will enable clinicians to develop a set of CBT-based skills and be able to apply these in their usual role, in order to help their patients in a coherent and skilled manner.
 This will enable patients to feel supported and understood and to identify their own inner sources of resilience.
 This will help patients manage the psychological distress they encounter as a result of their illness and to cope better with anxiety, panic, distress and depression.
 Approaches to working with complex physical symptoms to further help management of pain, breathlessness and fatigue are also taught.

-- Five supervision sessions of one and a half to two hours in small groups or via Skype
+This will include five supervision sessions, each approximately one and a half to two hours via Zoom.

-Dates and locations of supervision (including Skype) are negotiated at the beginning of the course and attendance at all training days and supervision sessions is mandatory in order to gain accreditation.
+Dates and locations of supervision are negotiated at the beginning of the course and participation in all training dates and supervision sessions is mandatory in order to achieve a St Christopher’s CARE certificate.
 Participants must prepare material for supervision and for the second and third pair of training days.